-ABSTRACT - We present a new catalog of 118 Ultraluminous Infrared Galaxies (ULIRGs) and one Hyperluminous Infrared Galaxy (HLIRG) by crossmatching AKARI all-sky survey with the Sloan Digital Sky Survey Data Release 10 (SDSS DR10) and the Final Data Release of the Two-Degree Field Galaxy Redshift Survey (2dFGRS).
-40 of the ULIRGs and one HLIRG are new identifications.
-We find that ULIRGs are interacting pair galaxies or ongoing/post mergers.
+ABSTRACT - We present a new catalog of 134 Ultraluminous Infrared Galaxies (ULIRGs) and one Hyperluminous Infrared Galaxy (HLIRG) by crossmatching AKARI all-sky survey with the Sloan Digital Sky Survey Data Release 10 (SDSS DR10) and the Final Data Release of the Two-Degree Field Galaxy Redshift Survey (2dFGRS).
+48 of the ULIRGs and one HLIRG are new identifications.
+Based on the SDSS images we find that ULIRGs are interacting pair galaxies or ongoing/post mergers.
 This is consistent with the widely accepted view: ULIRGs are major mergers of disk galaxies.
 We confirm the previously known positive trend between the AGN fraction and IR luminosity.
-We show that ULIRGs have a large off-set from the 'main sequence' up to $z\sim 1$ ; their off-set from the $z\sim 2$ 'main sequence' is relatively smaller.
-We find a consistent result with the previous studies showing that compared to local star forming SDSS galaxies of similar mass, local ULIRGs have lower oxygen abundances.
-We for the first time demonstrate that ULIRGs follow the fundamental metallicity relation (FMR).
-The scatter of ULIRGs around the FMR (0.09 dex - 0.5 dex) is comparable with the scatter of $z \sim 2$ -3 galaxies.
-Their optical colors show that ULIRGs are mostly blue galaxies and this agrees with previous findings.
+Our results reveal that the star formation rates (SFRs) derived from H $\alpha$ are factor of $\sim$ 8 lower compared to the SFRs derived from infrared luminosity, indicating the insufficiency of H $\alpha$ but the necessity of IR observations to estimate SFRs of ULIRGs.
+We show that ULIRGs have a large off-set from the 'main sequence' up to $z \sim 1$ ; their off-set from the $z \sim 2$ 'main sequence' is relatively smaller.
+Compared to the offmain sequence galaxies at $z \sim 2$ they mostly have lower SFRs.
+We measure oxygen abundances of 54 ULIRGs; this is the largest ULIRG sample of which gas-metallicities are measured.
+Compared to local star forming SDSS galaxies of similar mass, local ULIRGs have lower oxygen abundances and they show a 0.2 dex shift with respect to the local mass-metallicity relation.
+We demonstrate that ULIRGs follow the fundamental metallicity relation (FMR) for the first time.
+The scatter of ULIRGs around FMR (0.13 dex-0.5 dex) is comparable with the scatter of $z \sim 2-3$ galaxies.
+Their optical colors show that ULIRGs are not in a transition phase between the blue and red galaxies, instead they are mostly star forming blue galaxies.
 We provide the largest local (0.050 < z < 0.487) ULIRG catalog with stellar masses, SFRs, gas metallicities and optical colors.
-Our catalog provides us active galaxies analogous to high-z galaxies in the local Universe where they can be rigorously scrutinized.
+Our catalog provides us with rigorously active galaxies the -analogous to high-z galaxies- in the local Universe where they can be scrutinized.